 And kneel and say an Ave there for me.

-And I shall hear tho’ soft you tread above me.
+And I shall hear though soft you tread above me.

-And all my grave will warmer, sweeter be.
+And o’er my grave shall warmer, sweeter be.

 For you will bend and tell me that you love me,

 And I shall sleep in peace until you come to me.